 - The ebook is now fully updated for Mac OS X 10.5 Leopard. - You'll find an updated discussion of Wi-Fi Protected Setup (WPS), a simpler way of securing Wi-Fi networks.
-See Use Wi-Fi Protected Access (WPA or WPA2) (p.
-34). - The ebook covers new guest networking options, including a feature found only in the latest Apple base stations.
-Read Use Apple's guest networking (p.
-43). - Secured Web sites (p.
-57) now discusses Enhanced Validation Web sites, something you may be interested in knowing about next time you do online banking. - We removed the "Perform a Security Audit" section that was in the previous version because many of the tools discussed in that section are either no longer available or don't work in current versions of Mac OS X or Windows.
+See Use Wi-Fi Protected Access (WPA or WPA2). - The ebook covers how to Use Apple's guest networking. - Secured Web sites now discusses Enhanced Validation Web sites, something you may be interested in knowing about next time you do online banking.